Living in Longton

 Food and Leisure

 Longton has some wonderful places to eat and drink.
-Visit The Glost House bar and café in the original Phoenix Works pottery for simple yet tasty breakfasts, lunches and afternoon tea, or the Lightwood Tavern for pub food, drink and live music.
+Visit The Glost House bar and café in the original Phoenix Works pottery for simple yet tasty breakfasts, lunches and afternoon tea.
 Or have a go at throwing a pot or making a clay flower at the Gladstone Pottery Museum before sampling delicious teacakes in their café.

 Find out how much your property is worth using our free online property valuation tool.
 It takes less than a minute.Get my Instant Valuation